Professor Stephen Hawking dies aged 76

 Prof Hawking was born on January 8 1942 in Oxford, the eldest of four children, and went on to become one of the world’s most acclaimed cosmologists.

-He was diagnosed with ALS, a rare form of motor neurone disease, in his 20s, eventually becoming wheelchair-bound and dependent on a computerised voice system for communication.

-But despite this, he continued to travel the world giving science lectures and writing scientific papers about the basic laws which govern the universe.
+The scientist had warned it was an “attack on the fundamental principles of the NHS” to allow commercial businesses to run parts of the health and social services.

+The judicial review into the proposal was expected to take place “as soon as possible” after Wednesday, coincidentally the day he died.

-With Roger Penrose, he showed that Einstein’s General Theory of Relativity implies space and time would have a beginning in the Big Bang and an end in black holes.
+With Roger Penrose, Prof Hawking showed that Einstein’s General Theory of Relativity implies space and time would have a beginning in the Big Bang and an end in black holes.

 These results indicated that it was necessary to unify general relativity with quantum mechanics, the other great scientific development of the first half of the 20th century.

-He also discovered that black holes should not be completely black, but rather should emit radiation and eventually evaporate and disappear – this radiation is now called Hawking Radiation.
+He also discovered that black holes should not be completely black, but should emit radiation and eventually evaporate and disappear – this is now called Hawking Radiation.

-His book, A Brief History Of Time, has sold more than 10 million copies.
+A Brief History Of Time has sold more than 10 million copies.

-The University of Cambridge, where Professor Hawking studied and worked, will open a book of condolence at Gonville and Caius College.
+The University of Cambridge will open a book of condolence at Gonville and Caius College.

+WATCH: The social media campaign that threw motor neurone disease into the spotlight

+Redmayne said in a statement: “We have lost a truly beautiful mind, an astonishing scientist and the funniest man I have ever had the pleasure to meet.

 Comments